The Brooklyn Ganesh Temple was established in 2001, under the guidance and with the blessings of Sri K. Pattabhi Jois, of Mysore, South India.

 The Brooklyn Ganesha Temple is a place for both personal and communal transformation.
 It serves as a link in the continuance of vital ancient traditions that are healing and devotional in nature.

 It is our goal to engage in the following endeavors: to preserve traditional lineages, and to encourage knowledge, devotion and charity in ourselves, as well as fellow human beings.

 We hope to accomplish these goals through the following three activities:

 Temple worship is a devotional and meditative service to the deity that encourages a state of love, surrender and communion with the divine.
 Daily services are performed in a traditional manner in accordance with the Smarta lineage.
 Additionally, other festivals are held in observance of certain key Hindu Holidays.

 In the ancient texts charity is praised as being both helpful to those in need, and purifying and necessary for the benefactor.
 The temple will partner with local charitable organizations to help support the mission of feeding the hungry and housing the homeless.

 The activities of the temple are rooted in the literature of India’s ancient texts, the instructions of which are revered to be a manifestation of the divine.
 Contemplating the teachings of texts such as the Vedas, The Mahabharata, the Ramayana, and the Puranas is a joyful way to gain direction, purification, and inspiration.

-At the Broome Street Ganesha Temple we take joy in maintaining and sharing the traditional practices of our lineages.
+At the Brooklyn Ganesha Temple we take joy in maintaining and sharing the traditional practices of our lineages.
 The devotion that has manifested in the temple has created a unique and spiritually resonant space for those seeking refuge from our busy and crowded world.
 It serves as an ideal setting for satsang, a central idea in Hindu thought — keeping the company of like-minded people for the purpose of elevating the mind and spirit.
 Being among such people, we gain courage, enthusiasm, happiness, and surrender.